SimeprevirBrand Name: Olysio Other Names: SMV, simeprevir sodium Drug Class: Opportunistic Infections and Coinfections

 What is simeprevir?

-HCV infection is an .
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+HCV infection is an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
+An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those people with HIV—than in people with healthy immune systems.
+To learn more about OIs, read the

 What should I tell my health care provider before taking simeprevir?